Hani Mohsin

 Hani Mohsin Mohd.
 Hanafi (18 June 1965 – 25 July 2006) was a Malaysian actor, host and producer.
 He best known as the host of the popular TV game show Roda Impian, the Malaysian version of Wheel of Fortune.

 He died on 25 July 2006 at the age of 41 due to a heart attack; Roda Impian ended its production as a symbol of respect for his death.
 It aired a brief revival in 2009 with former Era radio presenter, Maskiran Jakiran (Kieran) as host; the show has been on indefinite hiatus since 2010.

 He was previously married to actress Tiara Jacquelina, from 11 September 1993 until their divorce on 16 February 1998.
+They have a daughter, Hani Karmila, who is also an actress.
 Hani was buried beside the grave of his mother, Hasni Bakar at the Ulu Klang Muslim cemetery.